-48. Several supervisors require intermediaries to submit - at least annually - reports on various aspects of their business.
-Required reports may include financial reports, reports relating to the classes of insurance intermediated, types of products sold, business partners, remuneration, claims, complaints, general compliance with licensing or other requirements, etc. Such reports may be used directly to check compliance with applicable requirements.
+47. Several supervisors require intermediaries to submit - at least annually - reports on various aspects of their business.
+Required reports may include but are not limited to, financial reports, reports relating to the classes of insurance intermediated, types of products sold, business partners, remuneration, claims, complaints, and general compliance with licensing or other requirements.
+Such reports may be used directly to check compliance with applicable requirements and monitor market outcomes.